natemcmaster/blog/src/_posts/dev/2017-02-01-project-json-to-csproj-part2.md

 date: Feb.
 1, 2017
 ---

-This upgrade is not just a matter changing JSON vs XML.
-It’s really about learning and using a fundamentally different technology: MSBuild.
-Regardless of how big or small your project.json project is, you are likely to run into some subtle and, perhaps, mildly bewildering changes in how the build systme compares to project.json.
+This upgrade is not only a matter changing JSON vs XML: it’s about learning and using a fundamentally different technology, MSBuild.
+Regardless of how big or small your .NET Core project is, you are likely to run into some subtle, big, and bewildering changes to how your build system as you convert.
 Here is a collection of obvious and not-so-obvious caveats to the MSBuild conversion process.

 This is a follow up to